navasmontilla/site/README.md

 We aim at the generation of fully-discrete arbitrary order numerical schemes, based on the WENO spatial reconstruction and ADER time-stepping technique, with application to hyperbolic problems with source terms.
 The proposed schemes are based on augmented Riemann solvers that include the contribution of source terms in the definition of the Riemann problem, allowing the presevation of equilibrium states with machine precision.

 We consider the application of the aforementioned methods to the SWE with bed elevation, friction and Coriolis.
-In presence of such sources, the relevant equilibrium states are:
+In presence of such sources, the relevant equilibrium states are (see Figure 3):

 - Quiescent equilibrium (well-balanced property).
 - Moving water equilibrium (energy-balanced property).